Blog News

 There is no shortage of good things to participate in.
 Take time to create a vision and some boundaries regarding how you will spend your time and then make decisions that align with your vision and boundaries.

-Don’t ever consider that homeschooling will save your children.
+Dear young mama, don’t ever consider that homeschooling will save your children.

 There is no checklist or formula that ensures your children will become followers of Christ.
 If there were, you would be owed the glory for the salvation of your children.